tinoryj/ELECT/AE_INSTRUCTION.md

 * We replaced the Alibaba OSS with a server node within the same cluster as the higher tier to store the cold data.
 * We reduced the number of test cases in some evaluations, such as Exp#6,7,10.

 To simplify the reproduction process, we provide an `Ansible`-based script to run all the experiments.
 The script will automatically run the experiments and generate the result logs.
 The scripts will take about 9~10 days to finish all the experiments.
-We suggest **run the scripts of Exp#2 first**, which can reproduce the main results (i.e., achieve controllable storage saving compared with Cassandra; provide similar performance of different types of KV operations such as read, write, scan, and update) of our paper.
+We suggest to **run the scripts of Exp#2 first**, which can reproduce the main results (i.e., achieve controllable storage saving compared with Cassandra; provide similar performance of different types of KV operations such as read, write, scan, and update) of our paper.

 ### Overall system analysis (Exp#1~5 in our paper)